The Online Safety Bill and Misinformation: What you need to know

 Full Fact has long campaigned for online regulation that tackles misinformation and protects freedom of expression online.

-When the Bill is debated and voted on in Parliament, we will be working with MPs and Peers from across the political spectrum to campaign for changes that will ensure the Bill better protects us all from harm, now and in the future.
+As the Bill is debated and voted on in Parliament, we work with MPs and Peers from across the political spectrum to campaign for changes that will ensure the Bill better protects us all from harm, now and in the future.

 With proper scrutiny and improvement this vital legislation can limit the damage caused by bad information.
 With the right changes, it could end internet companies' ability to make unaccountable decisions for UK internet users from offices on the other side of the world.